 9 European gardens to see this spring

 The temperature is slowly rising, the days are growing longer and the first flower buds are opening.
-Soon Europe will be in full bloom, and the best place to see the remarkable transition from winter to spring is at one of these incredible gardens.
+Soon Europe will be in full bloom, and these gardens brilliantly showcase the remarkable transition from winter to spring.

 Villa d’Este - Tivoli, Italy